binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 As with BackTrack, the default user is “root” without the quotes.
 If your installing, make sure you use a decent password.
 Not a dictionary word or similar.
 It’s generally a good idea to use a mix of upper case, lower case characters, numbers and special characters and of a decent length.
 At the terminal, enter: `passwd` and follow the prompts.

-### Tools I Use In Kali Linux, Config, Etc {#tooling-setup-kali-linux-tools-i-use-in-kali-linux-config-etc}
+### Tools I Use in Kali Linux requiring config, etc {#tooling-setup-kali-linux-tools-i-use-in-kali-linux-requiring-config-etc}

 #### Metasploit {#tooling-setup-kali-linux-tools-i-use-in-kali-linux-config-etc-metasploit}